State-building: War making

 For Tilly, these activities are interdependent and rely on the state's ability to monopolize violence.
 Before the consolidation of European states, kings relied on their lords’ troops to emerge victorious from war, setting the final boundaries of their territories after years of campaigns.
 Still, these lords and their private armies could become potential threats to the king's power during peacetime.
 Originally, structures were created to facilitate extraction from the king's subordinates in exchange for protection (from their enemies and from the state), covering the expenses of war campaigns.
 However, extraction also economically strengthened the states, allowing them to expand their hold over the use of violence.

 Out of these four activities, war making was the main stimulus to increasing the level of taxation, thus increasing the capacity of the state to extract resources otherwise known as fiscal capacity.
 The increased capacity of the state to extract taxes from its citizens while facing external threats prompted Jeffrey Herbst to propose allowing failed states to dissolve or engage in war to re-create the process endured by European countries.
 The process of extraction in exchange for protection was further argued by economic historian Frederic Lane.
 Lane argued that "governments are in the business of selling protection... whether people want it or not".
 Furthermore, Lane argued that a monopoly was best equipped to produce and control violence.
 This, he argued, was due to the fact that competition within a monopoly raised costs, and that producing violence renders larger economies of scale.
 Although the logic was consistent with the predatory theory of the state in early modern Europe, Herbst's point of view was criticized by several scholars including Richard Joseph who were concerned that the application of the predatory theory was an excessive approach to Darwinism.
 Many have disregarded the limited view of this theory and have instead extended it to include strong external threats of any kind.
 External threats to the state produce stronger institutional capacities to extract resources from the state.

-In harnessing this increased capacity, Cameron Thies describes the state as a machine that requires a "driver" that is able to use the increased capacity to expand the influence and power of government.
-The driver can be a state personnel, a dominant class, or a charismatic individual.
-Without these drivers, the political and military machine of the state has no direction to follow, and therefore, without this direction, war and the increased resources extracted from war can not be used for growth.
-On the other hand, internal wars, i.e. civil wars, have a negative effect on the extraction of a state.
-Internal rivals to the state decrease the state's capacity to unify and extract from its citizens.
-Rivals usually will bargain with the state to lower their tax burden, and gain economic or political privileges.
+More recent research has shown the importance not just of war but also of war outcomes, with state building consolidating in victorious but not defeated states.